-2.6.2 Key sources of estimation uncertainty
+2.6.2 Key sources of estimation uncertainty (cont'd)

-(iii) Provision for expected credit losses ("ECL") of trade receivables
+(iiii) Provision for expected credit losses ("ECL") of receivables

-The Group uses a provision matrix to calculate ECL for trade receivables.
+The Group uses a provision matrix to calculate ECL for receivables.
 The provision rates are based on days past due for groupings of various customer segments that have similar loss patterns.